LukyVj/gitShare/README.md

 ## How to actually share ?
 I did a video to show you how it works :
 ![](http://puu.sh/kZsyi/132fd6506d.gif)

+## Final words
+This extenstion exists because : __Sharing is caring__.

+And as web-people, we should support projects that we do like / use.

 ---

 ## Help